 There were no violations of the Surveillance Use Policy for the CCTV system discovered during this period.
 A random audit of CCTV video requests was conducted for policy compliance.
-The audit examined 50 randomly selected cases which were handled by
+The audit examined 60 randomly selected cases which were handled by the video recovery unit to determine if the video was provided in compliance with the CCTV Surveillance Policy.
+The video requests included law enforcement investigations and non-criminal requests.
+All records examined were found to be in compliance with the policy.

 Video surveillance is essential for the effective operation of a public transit system.
 CCTV data provides critical situational awareness for the Operations Control Center for managing busy stations and special events.
 Information provided by CCTV systems also reduce delays in revenue service by allowing BART personnel to avoid train-holds in situations that can be resolved remotely by CCTV.
 CCTV data is also used for accident/incident investigations, mechanical failure investigations, and CPUC compliance checks.
 Aside from the operational uses, one of the primary public safety benefits of a robust CCTV system is the deterrent effect that is provided by the presence of cameras monitoring public spaces.
 CCTV footage also provides critical information for civil cases and accident investigations.
 The presence of the CCTV cameras pre-dates the Surveillance Ordinance by several decades.
-BART stations have always been commissioned with CCTV cameras already in place, making a before/after comparison based on crime statistics impossible.
-However, there are numerous incidents every year at BART where CCTV evidence provides critical information to solve a crime or identify suspects.
-During the period of this report, BART Police detectives produced over 400 wanted persons bulletins using CCTV images to attempt to identify persons involved in criminal activity.
-And of the 4,252 requests for police video, 3,954 of the requests were for criminal investigations or court subpoenas.
-A matrix showing the breakdown of video requests is provided under Data Sharing section for this technology.
+BART stations have always been commissioned with CCTV cameras already in place.
+There are numerous incidents every year at BART where CCTV evidence provides critical information to solve a crime or identify suspects and positively support public safety in the system.

+During the period of this report, BART Police detectives produced over 286 wanted persons bulletins using CCTV images to attempt to identify persons involved in criminal activity.
+Of the 3,729 requests for police video, 3,508 of the requests were for criminal investigations or court subpoenas.
+A matrix showing the breakdown of video requests is provided above, under Data Sharing section for this technology.

 Use of the CCTV surveillance technology within the BART system has proven to be a vital resource for police criminal investigations.
 In order to meet the burden of proof, "beyond a reasonable doubt", every District Attorney's office the BART Police Department interacts with has routinely based their decision to file a criminal complaint based on the availability of quality surveillance video.
+Additionally, this year several City and County Public Defender Offices also requested CCTV video footage.

-While data is not currently collected to track cases that were charged because of the availability of CCTV video, many District Attorneys will not charge cases lacking video evidence.
-CCTV footage has provided vital pieces of direct evidence in several homicides and other investigations of violent crimes and has led to the identification and capture of multiple perpetrators.
-BART Police detectives use surveillance videos daily to solve a variety of crimes against property and crimes against persons.
+CCTV footage has provided vital pieces of direct evidence in investigations of violent crimes and has led to the identification and capture of multiple perpetrators.
+BART Police detectives use surveillance videos daily to solve a variety of crimes against crimes against persons and property.